fcrepo-exts/fcrepo-camel-toolbox/fcrepo-camel-webapp/README.md

 ##Fedora Reindexing Service

-This application implements a reindexing service for other components, such as fcrepo-indexing-solr or fcrepo-indexing-triplestore.
+This application implements a reindexing service for other components, such as fcrepo-indexing-solr, fcrepo-indexing-triplestore or fcrepo-fixity.

 ###Configuration